Finder slow? Here are 4 ways to fix it

 Select Relaunch and use your Finder again to see if the problem persists.

 Tip: Next time your Finder gets slow, click on Finder > Window in the top menu.
-From there, click Merge All Windows to combine all open tabs in one.
+From there, click Merge All Windows to combine all open tabs into one.
 Now you can close them all down and save your Finder some precious memory.

-Check your Storage
+2. Check your Storage

 Running low on disk space can cause various performance issues, like Mac Finder running slow.
 Take a quick look and clean up your Mac if you're running low on space to improve your system performance.